davidchenlee/MESOscope/README.md

 ## To do:
 ### C++
+- figure out why the FOV of 16X is slightly different from 1X
+- how to deal with vector of objects containing pointer-arrays?
 - maybe switch to smart pointers for the data.
 Check the overhead
-- realign the dichroic and rescanner mounts.
-Fine tune the galvo parameters
-- cover up the entire the emission path
-- figure out why the FOV of 16X is slightly different from 1X
 - (20190812->) Implement suppressCrosstalk() flattenField() on the GPU
 - Multithread demuxAllChannels_()
 - Do a post-sequence clean up routine to set the pockels outputs to 0